Skip to main content

 This function allows the operator to create a Bag of type Pickup.

 Only new bags are created during this process, and these are accessible for Terminal sessions only.
-The upcoming section explains how the function operates on both the POS and the Store Server.
+The following section explains how the function operates on both the POS and the Store Server.

 POS